 A Year at Waneka Lake

 Exhibit with 50 local artists celebrating Waneka Lake throughout the seasons!
 The Arts & Cultural Resources Department hosted an exhibit of artwork inspired by Lafayette’s own Waneka Lake throughout 2022.
 A Year at Waneka Lake was on display at The Collective Community Arts Center and the Lafayette Public Library.

 The Collective houses the Arts and Cultural Resources Department.

-At The Collective, visitors engage in the arts through various exhibits, historic displays, networking opportunities, arts business development, social themes, lectures, film series, and other arts & culture programs.
-Visitors come together to express and celebrate the community's identity through art.
+At The Collective, visitors engage in the arts through various exhibits, historic displays, networking opportunities, arts business development, social themes, lectures, film series, and other arts and culture programs.